Here is a list of Frequently asked questions, if the answer to your question isn’t on the list please contact us firstname.lastname@example.org .

 The number of sessions will depend on each individual.
 We recommend treatment as part of an ongoing preventative maintenance plan rather than waiting until something goes wrong.

-Take a look at our full terms and conditions for details on cancelling. http://www.yourbodyworkshop.co.uk/terms-and-conditions/
+Take a look at our full terms and conditions for details on cancelling. http://www.yourbodyworkshop.co.uk/terms-and-conditions/ , the online booking system allows you to reschedule up to a coupld of days beforehand.

 The cost of your treatment will depend on the length of the session and if its your first appointment or a follow up.
 Payment is by Cash or Card at the end of the session.
 We are unable to offer credit.